30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: While you're in Morgantown, visit the Dorseys Knob Park for picturesque views set atop stunning mountain vistas.

 Natchez, Mississippi, is often considered the crown jewel of the Mississippi River, still maintaining the vibrancy of the deep south.
 While paying a visit to Natchez, architecture enthusiasts and novices alike with relish in a chance to see centuries-old antebellum plantations, cemeteries, and churches still serving as monuments to the state's past.
 Outside of its compelling architecture, Natchez boasts a variety of shopping, art galleries, and scenic drives along the Mississippi Delta.

-Pro tip: During your trip down south, don’t miss a chance to dine at one of the best barbeque spots in Mississippi, The Pig Out Inn, located in Natchez.
+Pro tip: During your trip down south, don't miss a chance to dine at one of the best barbecue spots in Mississippi, The Pig Out Inn.

 Where to fly: St. Louis Lambert International Airport

 Just south of the Missouri River, this hamlet is a perfect destination for wine aficionados, as the area boasts multiple sprawling vineyards, each with their own distinct flavor and history.
-For those in your traveling party that don’t drink wine, there are plenty of hiking trails, unique thrift stores, and art galleries to inspire anyone to see the magic that lies within the state of Missouri—who knew?
+For those who don't drink wine, there are plenty of hiking trails, unique thrift stores, and art galleries to inspire anyone to see the magic that lies within the state of Missouri—who knew?

 Pro tip: Book your room at the Captain Wohlt Inn for a relaxing stay and gourmet breakfast.

 The Ghost Town of Bodie, California